1. Fiscal risk identification: the "tax on velocity" model

 Welfare "gross-up" strategy

 All welfare and NZ Superannuation payments must be "grossed up" by approximately 15% to their current gross value.
-This adjustment, paired with the 0% income tax on benefits, insulates vulnerable populations from the ~14% inflationary shock.
+This adjustment, paired with the 0% income tax on benefits, insulates vulnerable populations across the modeled 12–14% transition inflation range (with 14% as the central planning case).

 While these mitigations secure the border and the social floor, the focus must shift to the chronological roadmap required to prevent a "Big Bang" implementation failure.